 If we are unable to refinance or repay amounts under the securitized debt prior to the expiration of the term, our cash flow would be directed to the repayment of the securitized debt and, other than a weekly management fee sufficient to cover minimal selling, general and administrative expenses, would not be available for operating our business.
 No assurance can be given that any refinancing or additional financing will be possible when needed or that we will be able to negotiate acceptable terms.
 In addition, our access to capital is affected by prevailing conditions in the financial and capital markets and other factors beyond our control.
 There can be no assurance that market conditions will be favorable at the times that we require new or additional financing.
 The indenture governing the securitized debt will restrict the cash flow from the entities subject to the securitization to any of our other entities and upon the occurrence of certain events, cash flow would be further restricted.
-In the event that a rapid amortization event occurs under the indenture (including, without limitation, upon an event of default under the indenture or the failure to repay the securitized debt at the end of its term), the funds available to us would be reduced or eliminated, which would in turn reduce our ability to operate or grow our business.
+In the event that a rapid amortization event or repay the securitized debt at the end of its term), the funds available to us would be reduced or eliminated, which would in turn reduce our ability to operate or grow our business.